KO81/load-scripts-with-strict-script-src-attribute-CSP/README.md

 me trying trying to have alle functions i want without breaking the strict src attribute in the header CSP.

-anyone can do it thier way, i'm only sharing my expierence and discoveres i made.
+anyone can do it their way, i'm only sharing my expierence and discoveres i made.

 i'm @ reddit or twitter if you've any questions.